 Grande Anse Des Salines in Martinique

 Head towards the village of Sainte-Anne in Martinique to visit its incredible beach: Grande Anse Des Salines.
-It is shaped like an arch and surrounded by rows of palm trees whose rustling leaves create playful impressions on the white sands, while the beach itself slopes gracefully towards the sea.
-It provides beautiful views of the Diamond Rock and Martinique’s west side.
+It is shaped like an arch and surrounded by rows of palm trees whose rustling leaves create playful impressions on the white sands, while the beach itself slopes gracefully toward the sea.
+It provides beautiful views of Diamond Rock and Martinique’s west side.
 Snack bars and sorbet sellers line the beach along with souvenir stores.
 You will find plenty of parking space too if you visit it in a car.
 Even though you won’t find any rental chairs, just spread out a towel and make the most of it.
-You might also consider visiting the mangroves situated on the southern part of the beach.
+You might also consider visiting the mangroves situated in the southern part of the beach.

 Seven Mile Beach in Negril

-Imagine coming across a beach that extends almost six kilometers, with five of it meeting a bay, yet that is what awaits you at the Seven Mile Beach in Negril, Jamaica.
+Imagine coming across a beach that extends almost six kilometers, with five of it meeting a bay, yet that is what awaits you at Seven Mile Beach in Negril, Jamaica.
 It is located close to Norman Manley Boulevard, a small town home to about 3,000 people.
 No sooner do you arrive than you are greeted by the sight of sunbathers enjoying a tan on their sunbeds or people taking a sip of their favorite drinks.
 The waters are as pure, clean, and fresh as you could expect them to be.
 You can even see fish, crabs, and stingrays on most days.
 If you love lobsters, you can enjoy a meal or two at the lobster shack lined on the beach.
 Seven Miles also has a fascinating history attached to it, as it was once believed to have been ruled by fearsome pirates.